Zooplankton: Microzooplankton

 Microzooplankton are defined as heterotrophic and mixotrophic plankton.
 They primarily consist of phagotrophic protists, including ciliates, dinoflagellates, and mesozooplankton nauplii.
+Microzooplankton are major grazers of the plankton community.
 As the primary consumers of marine phytoplankton, microzooplankton consume ~ 59–75% daily of the marine primary production, much larger than mesozooplankton.
 That said, macrozooplankton can sometimes have greater consumption rates in eutrophic ecosystems because the larger phytoplankton can be dominant there.
 Microzooplankton are also pivotal regenerators of nutrients which fuel primary production and food sources for metazoans.

 Despite their ecological importance, microzooplankton remain understudied.
-Routine oceanographic observations seldom monitor microzooplankton biomass or herbivory rate, although the dilution technique, an elegant method of measuring microzooplankton herbivory rate, has been developed for almost four decades (Landry and Hassett 1982).
+Routine oceanographic observations seldom monitor microzooplankton biomass or herbivory rate, although the dilution technique, an elegant method of measuring microzooplankton herbivory rate, has been developed for over four decades (Landry and Hassett 1982).
 The number of observations of microzooplankton herbivory rate is around 1600 globally, far less than that of primary productivity (> 50,000).
 This makes validating and optimizing the grazing function of microzooplankton difficult in ocean ecosystem models.